 The Bachelor’s Degree

 A professional undergraduate advisor is assigned to each student after the student has been fully admitted to the LES Department.
 The advisor helps students plan their overall course of undergraduate study.
 The advisor provides advice and assists the student if any difficulties arise during his or her UIS career.
-Advisors are required to sign off on a variety of forms, including applications for clinical education or thesis studies.
 Students should talk to their advisor at least once each semester.